shichao-an/blog-source/blog/html/_sources/2014/05/02/fixing_mongodb_against_unclean_shutdown.txt

 .. highlight:: shell-session

-It's been a while since I maintained one of my servers that hosted an old project.
-After I got an HTTP 500 in an occasional case, I logged in to check what happend only to find MongoDB is down.
+It's been a while since I maintained one of my servers that host an old project.
+After I got an HTTP 500 in an occasional case, I logged in to check what happend, only to find MongoDB is down.
 Running ``service mongod restart`` does not work.
 The MongoDB log indicates "Unclean shutdown detected."

 After a search on Google, here's what I did to fix that::